 This will first remove existing (if any) metadata, and add the metadata specified as the second parameter.
+The response contains the metadata of the image, in this case the same as the data being sent to the server.

 3.16 Delete metadata